optimizely/labs/labs/optimizely-data-cli/README.md

 - Raw metadata (event names, user IDs, etc) that you pass to Optimizely, without additional processing
 - Enriched metadata that Optimizely adds such as experiment IDs, variation IDs, and session IDs

-For more information, see the Enriche Events [data specification](https://docs.developers.optimizely.com/optimizely-data/docs/enriched-events-data-specification).
+For more information, see the Enriched Events [data specification](https://docs.developers.optimizely.com/optimizely-data/docs/enriched-events-data-specification).

 This Lab contains `oevents`, a simple CLI tool for loading enriched event data.